Notre Dame welcomes students from every nation in the world to apply for admission.

 Students must be able to meet the following costs as they apply to their particular situation:

-- Board for Winterim (if staying on campus)
+- Tuition and Board for the January Winterim term (if staying on campus)

 - Textbooks (estimated cost per semester $500)